 "On Thursday, Nov.
 17, we returned to Wellsville, our starting point and, in the evening, held a very interesting meeting, completed the organization by setting apart the president, who had been unanimously voted in at all the foregoing settlements ...
 Friday, 18th, left the valley and came over the mountains to Box Elder, fifteen miles.
-Brothers Peter Maughan and Charles Shumway kindly piloted us over the summit in the midst of a snow storm.
-We arrived at Brigham city at one o'clock the same day, where we preached in the evening, and also subsequently in every town, village and settlement between Brigham city and Great Salt Lake City We arrived home in Great Salt Lake City on Sunday evening, 27th inst., having been absent seventeen days; during which time there was but one fair day.
+Brothers Peter Maughan and Charles Shumway kindly piloted us over the summit in the evening, and also subsequently in every town, village and settlement between Brigham city and Great Salt Lake City ....
+We arrived home in Great Salt Lake City on Sunday evening, 27th inst., having been absent seventeen days; during which time there was but one fair day.
 The remainder of the time we enjoyed a continuous succession of rain, snow, hail and sleet, fog and wind."